mohittsharma475/mohittsharma475/README.md

 ### 🌍 **Nave Globe Web App**
 *Feb 2024 – Apr 2024*
-- 🔒 Built a secure and responsive web app with React, Redux, and Tailwind.
+- 🔒 Designed and hosted a secure, responsive single-page web app with Netlify.
+- ⚡ Implemented advanced features like social logins, rate limiting (100 requests/hour), and session management.
-- 📈 Improved security by 80% and user satisfaction by 20%.
+- 📈 Boosted security by 80% and improved user satisfaction by 20%.

 ---

 ## 🏆 Achievements

-- 🥇 **Stand-Out Performer** at LTI Mindtree.
+- 🥇 **Stand-Out Performer Recognition** at LTI Mindtree for delivering exceptional results and improving team performance by 25%.
-- 🌟 Top 100 in **Uno Minda 3.0 Coding Competition**.
+- 🌟 **Top 100 in Uno Minda 3.0 Coding Competition** among thousands of participants.
-- 🚀 Selected for **Cognizant Digital Nurture Program**.
+- 🚀 Selected for the **Cognizant Digital Nurture Program** and earned an opportunity for a Full-Time Offer as a Programmer Analyst.

 ---